-Switches make or break a connection or connections in a circuit.
-These electronic devices also allow users to change the path of the current flow by interrupting or diverting it.
+Switches make or break connections in a circuit.
+They also allow users to change the path of the current flow by interrupting or diverting it.
 In short, it can connect and disconnect a conducting path or activate and deactivate different features of a circuit.
-In every electrical and electronics application, having a control system is vital.
+In every electronics application, having a control system is vital.
 And control systems cannot perform an operation without these switches.
-One example is the on and off operation of a device.

 Below are diagrams showing an open and closed switch.
 These diagrams use the most common switch in simple circuits, the SPST switch.
 Basically, these are diagrams showing the on and off state of the circuit.